FanW123/Machine-Learning/README.md

 # Machine-Learning

-Andrew Ng's Machine Learning courses in Coursera
+Andrew Ng's Machine Learning courses on Coursera

 ### Implement the following eight assignments with matlab:
 1. Implement linear regression and get to see it work on data.